-The end of the period specified in General Order 21-05 is now approaching.
+The end of the period specified in General Order 21-19 is now approaching.
 Section 15002(b)(3)(B) of the CARES Act thus requires me to determine whether an additional extension of the previous authorizations that I issued under that Act is warranted.
-Based on my review of the current situation, I find that the continuing spread of COVID-19 throughout this District, the emergence of several new more virulent variants of the COVID-19 virus, and the ongoing harm that the disease is causing to persons residing in this District, constitutes an ongoing emergency condition that warrants an extension of the authorizations set forth in General Order 21-05 (which itself was an extension of the authorizations in General Orders 20-07, 20-18, 20-26, and 20-35).
+Based on my review of the current situation, I find that the continuing spread of COVID-19 throughout this District, the emergence of several new more virulent variants of the COVID-19 virus, most notably the Delta variant, and the ongoing harm that the disease is causing to persons residing in this District, constitutes an ongoing emergency condition that warrants an extension of the authorizations set forth in General Order 21-19 (which itself was an extension of the authorizations in General Orders 20-07, 20-18, 20-26, 20-35, 21-05, and 21-12.).
 Accordingly, I now find as follows: